Chet Nichols Jr.: Final season and retirement

 Boston released him after the 1963 season, and Nichols caught on with the Reds for 1964, but he was released after three early-season relief appearances, ending his MLB career.

 In the major leagues, Nichols compiled a 34–36 record in 189 appearances, 71 of them starts, with a 3.64 ERA.
 In 6031/3 innings pitched, he allowed 600 hits and 280 bases on balls, with 266 strikeouts.
 He threw 23 complete games and four shutouts, and earned ten saves out of the bullpen.
 He returned to the banking field after his playing days, rising into management positions, and in 1977 he played an integral role in helping Rhode Island businessman Ben Mondor purchase the struggling Pawtucket Red Sox of the International League; during his 33-year stewardship, Mondor turned the "PawSox" into a highly successful Triple-A franchise.

-Nichols died of cancer at his Lincoln, Rhode Island, home at the age of 64.
+Nichols died of cancer at his home in Lincoln, Rhode Island at the age of 64.